SwordYork/DCNMT/README.md

 Deep Character-Level  Neural Machine Translation
 ============
-We implement a **Deep Character-Level Neural Machine Translation** based on [Theano](https://github.com/Theano/Theano) and [Blocks](https://github.com/mila-udem/blocks).
+We implement a [**Deep Character-Level Neural Machine Translation**](https://arxiv.org/abs/1608.04738) based on [Theano](https://github.com/Theano/Theano) and [Blocks](https://github.com/mila-udem/blocks).
 Please intall relative packages according to [Blocks](http://blocks.readthedocs.io/en/latest/setup.html) before testing our program.
 Note that, please use Python 3 instead of Python 2.
-There will be some problem with Python 2.
+There will be some problems with Python 2.

 The architecture of DCNMT is shown in the following figure which is a single, large neural network.
 ![DCNMT](/dcnmt.png?raw=true "The architecture of DCNMT")